YevhenShashnin/cheat_sheet/README.md

   <li>For each unvisited heap object, free its memory</li>
 </ul>
 <b>Object pointers reachability</b>
-<p>GC starts from roots(stack and global variables) and find all objects.
+<p>GC starts from roots(stack and global objects) and find all objects.
 And objects that are pointed from objects in the root.
 So all objects without poiners are for GC</p>
  </details>

 # Objects